X-ray Transmission Through Photoionized Gas with Moderate Thomson Optical Depth: X-ray absorption in Thomson thin media

-Since we do not consider relativistic effects, we also limit the cutoff temperature of the spectrum to a few times $10^{9}$~K. We also limit our discussion to densities at which the recombination coefficient is roughly independent of electron density\footnote{ While it is accepted that above $\sim 10^{12}~\text{cm}^{-3}$ three-body recombination becomes important and $\alpha_{\text{B}}$ becomes density dependent, that rule of thumb is based on the assumption of matter at $\sim 10^{4}$~K. We find that in our case, the higher temperatures push this transition to higher densities.
+Since we do not consider relativistic effects, we also limit the cutoff temperature of the spectrum to a few times $10^{9}$~K. We also limit our discussion to densities at which the recombination coefficient is roughly independent of electron density\footnote{ While it is accepted that above $\sim 10^{12}~\text{cm}^{-3}$, three-body recombination becomes important and $\alpha_{\text{B}}$ becomes density dependent; that rule of thumb is based on the assumption of matter at $\sim 10^{4}$~K. We find that, in our case, the higher temperatures push this transition to higher densities.
 This can also be seen in the values presented in \cite{Storey1995}.}, $n \lesssim 10^{15}~\text{cm}^{-3}$.
-We also restrict ourselves to media with density profiles in which most of the column density arises from matter near the inner radius, $r_{\text{in}}$, such as uniform-density matter with width $\Delta r\lesssim r$, or a wind profile, and assume a steady-state solution i.e; that the source properties don't change significantly on time scales shorter than the time it takes to establish ionization equilibrium (this timescale is dicussed in Appendix \ref{App:steadystate}).
-Finally, we do not discuss line emission and absorption features, such as iron K$\alpha$, which may affect a specific frequency range in the spectrum.
-We discuss various extensions to our model, such as the effect of relaxing the assumptions about the spectrum, and the effect of induced Compton heating in Appendix~\ref{App:extensions}.
+We also restrict ourselves to media with density profiles in which most of the column density arises from matter near the inner radius, $r_{\text{in}}$, such as uniform-density matter with a width of $\Delta r\lesssim r$, or a wind profile (i.e., $n \propto r^{-2}$), and assume a steady-state solution, i.e., that the source properties don't change significantly on time scales shorter than the time it takes to establish ionization equilibrium:

+\taya{where $n$ and $T$ are the density and temperature of the region of interest.
+This timescale is derived and discussed in Appendix \ref{App:steadystate})}.
+Finally, we do not \taya{precisely model} line emission and absorption features, such as iron K$\alpha$, which may affect a specific frequency range in the spectrum\taya{, and only briefly discuss the consequences of our model for emission and absorption features, in \S\ref{sec:lines}}.
+We discuss various extensions to our model, such as the effect of relaxing the assumptions about the spectrum and the effect of induced Compton heating in Appendix~\ref{App:extensions}.